kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 The annotations are volatile and will/may change with every plan execution.
 The nested changes to template and jobTemplate are historically made because the behavior was modeled after Kustomize.

-This KEP proposes to change this: Attributes will only be applied to the top-level resource, not nested resources.
+This KEP proposes to change this:
+- Attributes will only be applied to the top-level resource, not nested resources ( `spec/template/...`, `spec/jobTemplate/...`)

-The PlanUIDAnnotation *will* be set on nested resources and templates, depending on the new `forcePodReload` attribute.
+- The PlanUIDAnnotation will be completely removed.

 The values of the attributes can still be discovered by following the ownerReference of created resources.

 ### Risks and Mitigations

-As we would skip the update of the template specs of pods, we would not write the latest plan, phase and step into the attributes of the pods.
-This could lead to incorrect data in the attributes, as the pod might still get restarted if the modified parameter is used in the template specs - it would be in the responsibility of the operator developer to prevent this scenario.

-This new attribute has a very special meaning: It basically just prevents the update of attributes on template specs.
-It might be a too complex concept.
-This should be mitigated by careful naming of the new attribute and documentation.
+The proposed change removes the automatic pod restart.
+It will be a breaking change, operator developers will need to adjust the operator to define a group for all used parameters and add their own attribute in the pod spec template that triggers the restart.
+This needs to be documented, and old operators will behave differently with the new KUDO version.

 ## Implementation History

 - 2020-03-31 - Initial draft. (@aneumann)
 - 2020-04-14 - Add second Proposal
+- 2020-04-15 - Cleanup, moved first proposal to alternatives section

 ## Alternatives

+### Full dependency graph for used resources and parameters

 A better alternative would be to have a full dependency graph of all resources to parameters.
 This would need to include ConfigMaps, Secrets, potentially other pods, etc. With this dependency graph, KUDO could determine when a pod restart